 - Looking to the future, do you think Britain will or will not have a monarchy in … years?

 A full comprehensive list of Royal related polling questions with results and statistics can be found via Ipsos MORI by clicking here.

 The following graph shows support for retaining the monarchy or becoming a republic from 22 polls conducted by the polling group Ipsos Mori between 1993 and 2011.

 Q: Are you satisfied or dissatisfied with the way the Queen is doing her job as Monarch?

 View the entire Opinion Polling document by clicking here.

 The iPSOS mori graph shows a clear trend over time that is consistently demonstrated in polls conducted by other polling organisations.
 In almost all polls support for becoming a republic remains no higher than 20%, whilst the overwhelming majority of around 70% support the continuation of the Monarchy.
-If the above graph showed changes in political voting intentions over the same period of time it would have massive spikes regularly in different directions.
+If the above graph showing changes in political voting intentions over the same period of time it would have massive spikes regularly in different directions.
 The continuity of monarchy during periods of major political and social change within a nation is one of the many benefits of Constitutional Monarchy.